Cyvernes/ActiveLearningForConnectomics/TUTORIAL.md

 ## Description of the pipeline

-This project implements a flexible pipeline to code easily any active learning strategy for segmentation.The pipeline contains a number of modules that can be used to code a large number of different learning strategies.
-For more details a [documentation](https://cyvernes.github.io/AL_Docs/index.html#welcome-to-active-learning-for-connectomics-s-documentation) is available.
+This project implements a flexible pipeline to code easily any active learning strategy for segmentation.
+It contains a large number of modules that allow you to code a very large number of learning strategies.
+Each strategy is built by assembling elements of each module.
+It is therefore necessary to understand the interest of each module.
+Should more details be needed, a [documentation](https://cyvernes.github.io/AL_Docs/index.html#welcome-to-active-learning-for-connectomics-s-documentation) is available.

 - Four [Learners](https://cyvernes.github.io/AL_Docs/Learners.html#module-Learners) are available:
     - ActiveLearningSAM: This is the fundamental class for the active Learning for Connectomics project.
 This class should be used for every active learner that need not access ground truth.